Particular/docs.particular.net/nservicebus/upgrades/5to6-async-suffix.md

 #### Missing a single await

-When a async Task method awaits one async method but neglects to await another.
+When an async Task method awaits one async method but neglects to await another.

 snippet: AsyncMethodMissingOneAwait